kaizencycle/Kaizen-OS/ATLAS_MCP_COMPLETE.md

 - 🔍 **Audit code quality** and detect drift
 - 🧠 **Synthesize learning** from patterns

-**ATLAS is now your fifth companion in Civic OS - ready to support you in building the digital renaissance!** 🤖⚡
+**ATLAS is now your fifth companion in Kaizen OS - ready to support you in building the digital renaissance!** 🤖⚡

 ---

 **Oath:** "Truth Through Verification"
 **Temperament:** Rationality 0.92, Empathy 0.82
 **Status:** ✅ **OPERATIONAL**